Hyper-parameter Tuning for Adversarially Robust Models: HPT for Robust Models: Challenges and Opportunities

 \subsection{Can cheap AT methods be leveraged to accelerate HPT?}

 So far, we have shown that in adversarial settings the complexity of the HPT problem is exacerbated due to the need for optimizing a larger HP space.
-In this section, we show that, fortunately, AT provides also new opportunities to reduce the cost of HPT.
+In this section, we show that, fortunately, AT provides also new opportunities to reduce the HPT cost.
 Specifically, we propose and evaluate a novel idea: leveraging alternative AT methods, which impose lower computational costs but provide weaker robustness guarantees to sample HP configurations in a cheap, yet informative, way.
-As discussed in Section~\ref{sec:3_related_word}, PGD is an iterative method, where each iteration further refines the adversarial perturbation with the objective of maximizing loss.
-Hence, a straightforward way to reduce the cost of PGD (at the expense of robustness) is to reduce the number of iterations that it performs.
-We also note that the computational cost of FGSM is equivalent to that of a single iteration of PGD.
+As discussed in Section~\ref{sec:3_related_word}, PGD is an iterative method, where each iteration refines the perturbation with the objective of maximizing loss.
+Hence, a straightforward way to reduce its cost (at the expense of robustness) is to reduce the number of executed iterations.
+We also note that the computational cost of FGSM is equivalent to that of a single PGD iteration.